Felipeortizvi/Lunar-Mining/README.md

 **Type_:** The type of event (e.g., FINISH_MINING, ARRIVE_STATION, FINISH_UNLOADING).

-Trailing Underscore convention highlights an internal method and private helper methods.
+**Trailing Underscore convention** highlights internal methods amd private helper methods.

 I considered using smart pointers for events to avoid copies, but since each process is small, copying is simpler and efficient enough.
-If I were to scale up this simulation, I’d switch to std::shared_ptr<Process>.
+If I were to scale up this simulation, i’d switch to std::shared_ptr<Process>.

 ## Dependencies